rsemeeting/rse2025/index.md

 ### Registration

 We will notify the selected participants shortly after the deadline.
 A reasonable registration fee (ca. €200/participant) will be required to confirm your participation.
-The registration fee includes lunch, coffee and snacks during the coffee breaks, the social activity, and the RSE dinner.
+The registration fee includes lunch, coffee and snacks during the coffee breaks, and the RSE dinner.

 <div class="divider"></div>